-DO CLIN 801 Behavioral Medicine - Four weeks focusing on the evaluation, intervention, and management of the psychiatric patient.
+DO CLIN 801 Behavioral Medicine (4 credit hours) - Four weeks focusing on the evaluation, intervention, and management of the psychiatric patient.
 Emphasis is placed on the medical student learning the triage and community integration of treatment models, treating the patient in the setting close to home rather than the inpatient psychiatric hospital.
 This month will offer the integration of the psychiatric treatment model with the goal of community treatment and placement for the mentally ill patient.

-DO CLIN 802 Internal Medicine I - Four weeks of training in clinic and hospital settings leading to a foundational understanding of general medical problems in the adult male and female patients.
-This precedes and represents a requirement for Internal Medicine II.
+DO CLIN 802 Internal Medicine I (4 credit hours) - Four weeks of training in clinic and hospital settings leading to a foundational understanding of general medical problems in the adult male and female patients.
+This course is a prerequisite for Internal Medicine II.

-DO CLIN 803 Internal Medicine II - Four weeks of training with the same objectives as IM I. Increases the consolidation of educational goals by providing continuity of environment and faculty found in IM I.
+DO CLIN 803 Internal Medicine II (4 credit hours) - Four weeks of training with the same objectives as Internal Medicine I. Increases the consolidation of educational goals by providing continuity of environment and faculty found in Internal Medicine I.

-DO CLIN 804 Obstetrics/Gynecology - Four weeks of training in the inpatient or outpatient setting to obtain acceptable competency for a medical student in the care of medical and surgical issues related to the female genitourinary system.
-This will include the evaluation and care of the pregnant patient for prenatal, delivery and post-natal period.
+DO CLIN 804 Obstetrics/Gynecology (4 credit hours) - Four weeks of training in the inpatient or outpatient setting to obtain acceptable competency for a medical student in the care of medical and surgical issues related to the female genitourinary system.
+This will include the evaluation and care of the pregnant patient for prenatal, delivery, and post-natal period.

-DO CLIN 805 General Surgery - Four weeks of training in the hospital setting under the supervision of a hospital-based general surgeon(s).
+DO CLIN 805 General Surgery (4 credit hours) - Four weeks of training in the hospital setting under the supervision of a hospital-based general surgeon(s).
 This will include the evaluation, surgical intervention, consultation, and follow-up of the adult male and female population.

-DO CLIN 806 Pediatrics - Four weeks of clinical training in the outpatient and/or inpatient setting.
+DO CLIN 806 Pediatrics (4 credit hours) - Four weeks of clinical training in the outpatient and/or inpatient setting.
 The student will learn to take an appropriate history for male and female patients from birth to adulthood.
 Emphasis will be placed on preventive health management for evaluation of growth milestones, as well as immunization strategies.
 Identification of the acutely ill patient will be integrated into the experience.

-DO CLIN 807 Family Medicine - Four weeks of training with a family physician students will work with a family physician in order to gain a more complete perspective of the uniqueness of family medicine and further their learning of clinical knowledge and skill sets necessary to practice medicine in a variety of outpatient and inpatient settings.
+DO CLIN 807 Family Medicine (4 credit hours) - Four weeks of training with a family physician students will work with a family physician in order to gain a more complete perspective of the uniqueness of family medicine and further their learning of clinical knowledge and skill sets necessary to practice medicine in a variety of outpatient and inpatient settings.

-DO CLIN 833 ACOM Rural Health Clinic - Four weeks of training providing a unique combination of OPP training in both a standardized and clinical setting as well as training in a family rural health clinic.
+DO CLIN 833 ACOM Rural Health Clinic (4 credit hours) - Four weeks of training providing a unique combination of OPP training in both a standardized and clinical setting as well as training in a family rural health clinic.
 Concurrent with this training, students will also serve in a near- peer teacher role to first- and second-year students in OPP lectures, OPP labs, and the clinic.
 Students are expected to learn and refine skills necessary to integrate OMT into daily clinical practice.
-They will also begin their role as both mentor and lifelong learner/teacher essential for lifelong success as a physician.
+They will also begin their role as both mentors and lifelong learners/teachers essential for lifelong success as a physician.

-DO CLIN 840-899 Electives - Electives may be completed in any discipline, with any licensed practicing physician approved by the Division of Clinical Sciences and are not required to be completed with a member of the ACOM clinical faculty.
+DO CLIN 840-899 Electives (2 or 4 credit hours) - Electives may be completed in any discipline, with any licensed practicing physician approved by the Division of Clinical Sciences and are not required to be completed with a member of the ACOM clinical faculty.
 For more information about electives with specialized didactics, please refer to the "Additional Options for Elective Clerkships" section.